Best rosé wine: must try bottles in 2025

 • Provence Rosé (France)

-Body: pale, dry, and crisp, with notes of citrus, strawberry, and herbs.
+Body: pale, dry and crisp, with notes of citrus, strawberry, and herbs.

-Best for: seafood, salads, or Mediterranean dishes.
+Best for: seafood, salads or Mediterranean dishes.

-• Summer in a Bottle Rosé (Wölffer Estate, USA)
+• Summer in a Bottle Rosé (USA)

-Best for: brunch, grilled chicken, or a summer picnic.
+Best for: brunch, grilled chicken or a summer picnic.

 • Garnacha Rosado (Spain)

-Body: medium-bodied, vibrant, with red berry flavors and fresh acidity.
+Body: medium bodied, vibrant with red berry flavors and fresh acidity.

-Best for: tapas, roasted veggies, or grilled chicken.
+Best for: tapas, roasted veggies or grilled chicken.

 These styles offer a great entry point to rosé.
 Once you’ve tried one or two, here are some tips to help you explore further: